-Present study close to Dhara Parekh [21] who studied the people of Gujrat which is near state of Madhya Pradesh India.
-Similar observations were made by, Kumar et al. (, who demonstrated that inter canine distance is useful in determination of gender.
-Aliaa Omar et al. studied that maxillary Inter-canine distance showed statistically significant differences between both sexes [22].
+Present study close to Dhara Parekh [8] who studied the people of Gujrat which is near state of Madhya Pradesh India.
+Similar observations were made by, Kumar et al. (1989), who demonstrated that inter canine distance is useful in determination of gender.
+Aliaa Omar et al. (2009) studied that maxillary Intercanine distance showed statistically significant differences between both sexes [9].

-Neelampari Parikh (2013) showed that the most sensitive indictors for gender determination were the maxillary inter- canine distance [23].
+Neelampari Parikh (2013) showed that the most sensitive indictors for gender determination were the maxillary inter- canine distance [10].

-Ditch and Rose were the first to prove that teeth diameters can be successfully used in determining sex in poorly preserved and fragmentary skeletal remains in archaeology [24].
-Crowns of permanent teeth are formed at an early stage and their dimensions remain unchanged during further growth and development, except in cases when specific changes and disorders in terms of functionality, pathology and nutrition can have affect on the normal dimensions of a tooth [25].
+Odontometric features that show sexual dimorphism are used in sex determination in cases where sex could not be determined using craniofacial features.
+As a means of determining sex, odontometric features have been the subject of research for a long time [11].
+Ditch and Rose were the first to prove that teeth diameters can be successfully used in determining sex in poorly preserved and fragmentary skeletal remains in archaeology [12].
+Crowns of permanent teeth are formed at an early stage and their dimensions remain unchanged during further growth and development, except in cases when specific changes and disorders in terms of functionality, pathology and nutrition can have affect on the normal dimensions of a tooth [11].
 Chromosomes responsible for the sexual difference are in direct connection to growth and development of teeth.
-The research performed by Stroud et al. Showed that males have larger mesiodistal diameters of single teeth, which is due to a thicker dentin layer [26].
+The research performed by Stroud et al. Showed that males have larger mesiodistal diameters of single teeth, which is due to a thicker dentin layer [13].